 Last updated Aug.
 08, 2015

 This page is still in preparation.
-At the moment you can only access the catalog in English of the personal collection of Emilio Ciardiello, ‘Edelpro Museum’.
-We apologize to those visitors who access the site with Chrome: they will find that many links look open.
-Actually Chrome is unable to see links to relative addresses.
-We are editing all the pages with absolute addresses, to solve their problem.
+At the moment you can only access some articles and the English catalog of the personal collection of Emilio Ciardiello, ‘Edelpro Museum’.

 A.S.E. wants to contribute to keep alive in the younger generations the memory of some of the conquests and of those men who devoted their lives to the progress of this discipline.
 We decided to show, explain and discuss some of the most significant and beautiful masterpieces among those made at a time when designs were inspired to the maximum efficiency and reliability and then assembled manually by skilled craftsmen.